kang-cao-corgi/coj/notes.md

 #### (the spirit of man and the redemption of Christ)
 - [Ge2:18-25](https://www.blueletterbible.org/niv/gen/2/18/s_2018)

-#### Theories on the transmission of the spirit
+#### Theories on the transmission(inheritance) of the spirit
-- The pre-existence theory
+- The pre-existence theory (the spirit exists before conception, "spirit in-stock to be sent by God")
-- Creationism
+- Creationism (God creates each spirit on-spot during conception)
-- Traducianism
+- Traducianism (one spirit is passed down to the next)
 <br><br>

+one spirit
 - [Mal2:15](https://www.blueletterbible.org/niv/mal/2/15/s_927015)
 - [Rm5:12-14](https://www.blueletterbible.org/niv/rom/5/12/s_1051012) Spiritually there is only one spirit, through one Adam (like iris)

+"the spirit of Christ aka. the blood of Christ"

 The spirit of Adam is inherited <br>
 vs. <br>
 The spirit of Christ is <u>NOT</u> inherited.

+XXX: good questions for test

 #### Different types of sins